 15. 235 St. Paul St. was once the Preston Republican News paper.

 16. 220 St. Paul St. Originally there were 4 businesses in this building before being torn down.
 On the corner was Creamery Produce which purchased eggs and sold feed; Schibursky’s shoe repair shop; a dry cleaner; and a dentist office.

-17. 200 St. Paul St SW was Andy’s Candy Store.
+17. 216 St. Paul St SW was Andy’s Candy Store.
 Eventually it was remodeled in 1933 to become Andy’s cafe after Prohibition ended.
-It later became a tavern and is now a pizza place/restaurant.
+It later became a tavern and then a pizza place/restaurant.

 here until 1970’s.